shapely/shapely/docs/manual.rst

 .. function:: shapely.geometry.polygon.orient(polygon, sign=1.0)

-  Returns a properly oriented copy of the given polygon.
+  Returns a new `Polygon` instance with the coordinates of the given polygon in proper orientation.
 The signed area of the result will have the given sign.
 A sign of 1.0 means that the coordinates of the product's exterior ring will be oriented counter-clockwise and the interior rings (holes) will be oriented clockwise.

   `New in version 1.2.10`.